kayiwa/data-police-shootings/README.md

+# About this Repo
+This repo takes the Washington Post (see below) police shooting data and allows you to visualize the data using the ELK stack

-# Clone this repo first.
+## Clone this repo first.

-This repo expects you to have Docker and Docker-Compose to get it working.
+This repo expects you to have [Docker](https://www.docker.com) and [Docker-Compose](https://docs.docker.com/compose/) to get it working.

-You will need to edit the `setup_dirs.sh` to match the path that will store your elasticsearch data
+You will need to edit the `setup_dirs.sh` to match the path that will store your elasticsearch data.
+In the example the user is on Mac OSX so adjust it accordingly

 Run the `generate_certs.sh` script and feel free to use a test.demo.example.org or an equivalent type name.